cardillan/mindcode/doc/syntax/SYNTAX-2-EXPRESSIONS.markdown

 4000000000000000
 ```

 The exact result, without precision loss, would be `7FFFFFFFFFFFFFFF` and `3FFFFFFFFFFFFFFF` respectively.
-In the first case, only the lower bits are affected.
+In the first case, no precision loss occurs.
 In the second case, the double conversion, while introducing a small difference in terms of absolute value, changes the binary representation dramatically.

 ## Bitwise AND, OR, XOR operators